wzinser/OpenMesh-Research/README.md

 ./MyOwnProject
 ```

-- The default output wil be a object file containg information on points,faces,etc. This file can also be viewed in many 3rd party mesh editing software such as Meshlab.
+- The default output wil be a object file containing information on points,faces,etc. This file can also be viewed in many 3rd party mesh editing software such as Meshlab.

 ## Examples